How ConsumerAffairs uses cookies

 Furniture Bank Network

 Furniture Bank Network provides a directory of all furniture banks in your area.
-Donating to a furniture bank gives others in need the opportunity to furnish their homes at little to no cost.
-Many furniture banks offer free donation pickup.
+Unlike thrift store operations, furniture banks give items directly to individuals transitioning out of homelessness, domestic violence shelters or foster care, so they can furnish their homes at little to no cost.
+Many independent local furniture banks within the network provide free pickup services for large household items.

 Foster Youth of America